 So we can view roadmaps from end-to-end, and teams can be involved in a product’s development from start to finish, but there are other ways to use the phrase "end-to-end", too.

 For one: suppliers can be end-to-end.
-You may have cause to work with an end-to-end marketing agency, who handle everything from advertising ideas right the way through to social media management and performance tracking.
+You may have cause to work with an end-to-end marketing agency, that handles everything from advertising ideas right the way through to social media management and performance tracking.
 You may be an end-to-end supplier yourself, delivering the full breadth of a product or service, without the support of third-party vendors.

 We can view the user experience from end-to-end also.
 In fact, understanding the holistic user journey from first exposure to your product to — hopefully! — loyal advocacy can nurture a more meaningful partnership, increasing lifetime value and commercial results.